 That’s where the 9 Laws of Effective Communication Skills come into play.

-In the book, What More Can I Say?, Dianna Booher shares a set of 9 laws for building effective communication skills and helping you succeed in persuading, build solid relationships, and increase your credibility.
+In the book, What More Can I Say?, Dianna Booher shares a set of 9 laws for building effective communication skills and helping you succeed in persuading, building solid relationships, and increasing your credibility.

 Your Influence Matters